drhurd/mcp_backgroundr

 - Use

-to tail recent stdout/stderr, inspect the exit code, or confirm whether a kill request has been issued. - When a task no longer needs to run, call
+get_task_statusto tail recent stdout/stderr, inspect the exit code, or confirm whether a kill request has been issued. - When a task no longer needs to run, call

-. - Tasks are evicted from the in-memory store only when the server process exits; restart the MCP server to clear the slate.
+end_background_taskwith the associatedtask_id.
+If the process exits on its own, the task status will automatically move tocompletedorfailed. - Tasks are evicted from the in-memory store only when the server process exits; restart the MCP server to clear the slate.

 Developing the Server

 This is a standard Tokio-based Rust project.
-Run cargo test
+Run cargo test or cargo fmt

 before submitting changes, and restart your MCP client after every rebuild so it